sdhanson/asaprappy/README.md

 Update JDBCDriver.java DB URI with correct host, db name, password, etc.

 TODO: Better to pull the DB URI from a config file outside of the .war so you don't have to change code and build for different environment or when pword changes.
-Typically I would put a asaprappy.properties file under <tomcat install>/lib/ so it is in the class path.
+Typically I would put a asaprappy.properties file under &lt;tomcat install&gt;/lib/ so it is in the class path.

 TODO:  Instructions for creating tables should go here.
 Is there a SQL script for this?